 🎥 Spider-Man: Into the Spider-Verse is a fantastic movie!
 I love the energy, art style(s), story, and characters.
 If this is the future of the Spider-Verse (and Venom 2 turns out to be a major improvement on the first one), then I’m eager for the franchise to expand.

 The tone and humor might be a little dated, even insensitive and problematic at points, but there’s no question that Save the Cat by Blake Snyder is a book packed with useful, easily digestible, but comprehensive information.
 Ostensibly written for screenwriters, I think novelists and short stories writers will find this book equally as beneficial.
 It might even have a thing or two to teach poets.

-[Video no longer available on YouTube.]
-When I say that Brian Jordan Alvarez’s new queer film Everything is Free—now available for free but age restricted on YouTube—is not afraid of penises, I mean that as high praise, and this is your opportunity to bail out of this review if this isn’t subject matter you’re comfortable […]
+When I say that Brian Jordan Alvarez’s queer film Everything is Free—now available for free but age restricted on YouTube now available for purchase or rent in the U.S. as of June 2019—is not afraid of penises, I mean that as high praise … and this is your opportunity to bail out of this review […]

 I have been eager to see Juste la fin du monde (It’s Only the End of the World) from my favorite director, Xavier Dolan, for so long, and yet I somehow missed that the film has been on Netflix for months.
 Stupid, stupid… My goodness is this a rich, complex, brutally emotional movie that I […]